chris-short/devopsish.com/WRITING.md

 ### DevOps'ish Tweet of the Week

 The Tweet of the Week is a unique part of DevOps'ish.
-When finding funny, informative, or thought-provoking tweets (or threads), add them to Pocket throughout the week.
+When finding funny, informative, or thought-provoking tweets (or threads), save throughout the week.
 At writing time, pull them into the notes.md file while building the newsletter.
 It's good to have a few to choose from, so keep that in mind throughout the week.

 After years of running the newsletter, it is apparent that people will make their accounts temporarily private, purge tweets of a certain age, or the Twitter API (much worse) is down at build time.
 Using the Hugo shortcode `tweet` to embed tweets is what had been done historically.
 But, as folks change their minds about what tweets are available to the public, the build will ultimately break, and that sucks.